 - 3 season: built for spring, summer, fall

 - Sleeping bag – ladies, get a women-specific bag if you can.
-You’re probably looking at a 3-season sleeping bag until you get more comfortable to go in the winter (I’m not even quite there yet), which you would then invest in that ridiculously expensive winter bag (which I just did).
+You’re probably looking at a 3-season sleeping bag until you get more comfortable to go in the winter, which you would then invest in that ridiculously expensive (but totally worth it) winter bag.

-- Down vs synthetic: main difference – down is warmer but synthetic isn’t totally useless when it’s wet (unlike down feathers, synthetic dries faster) and synthetic tends to be cheaper.
+- Down vs synthetic: main difference – down material is warmer but synthetic isn’t totally useless when it’s wet (unlike down feathers, synthetic dries faster) and synthetic tends to be cheaper.
 If you are going to be in damp/wet conditions, go with the synthetic.
 Otherwise, down feels better if you run cold as I do.

 - Storage at home: do not keep it compressed in the little compression bag you hit the trails with!
 Keep it inside the bigger stuck sack it comes in, this way it helps keep your bag fluffy.

 - Sleeping pad – get an insulated one, it makes a huge difference!
 Each pad has an R-value which measures the thermal resistance of the pad; the higher the number, the warmer you’ll be.
-I heard a 5/10 means you can sleep on snow and not feel the cold… but I have yet to test this out.
-Personally, I don’t like the mummy size pads even though this will save some weight for you.
+A rating of 5/10 means you can sleep on snow and not feel the cold.
+Personally, I don’t like the mummy-size pads even though this will save some weight and breath for you.
 Also for winter, I hear you should get a foam pad to go under your air pad.

-- Hiking shoes & socks – can’t go wrong with merino wool
+- Hiking shoes & socks – hiking socks make a big difference as opposed to wearing normal workout socks and you can’t go wrong with merino wool.

 - Layers – This really depends on where you’re going, but these are the essentials I always like to have with me